Chao Shou-po: Scouting activities

 Chao has been very actively involved in the Scout movement and world Scouting activities.
 He was a national council member in the Scouts of China in Taiwan from the 1970s until the 2010s.
-Chao was the Chairman and the Chief Commissioner of the General Association of Scouts of China (Taiwan) from 2007 to 2013.
-He has been the Chairman of the Board of the Scouts of China Foundation (Taiwan) since 2007.
+Chao was the chairman and the Chief Commissioner of the General Association of Scouts of China (Taiwan) from 2007 to 2013.
+He has been the chairman of the Board of the Scouts of China Foundation (Taiwan) since 2007.

-Chao has participated many important international Scouting events including the 26th World Scout Conference in Montreal, Quebec, Canada in 1977; the 27th World Scout Conference in 1979 in Birmingham, England, United Kingdom; the 38th World Scout Conference in Jeju Island, Korea in 2008; the 39th World Scout Conference in Curitiba, Brazil in 2011; and the 40th World Scout Conference in Ljubljana, Slovenia in 2014.
-He also took part in several World Scout Jamborees including the 14th World Scout Jamboree in Lillehammer, Norway in 1975; the 21st World Scout Jamboree in 2007 in Chelmsford, Essex, England, U.K.; the 22nd World Scout Jamboree in Rinkaby, Sweden in 2011; and the 23rd World Scout Jamboree in Kirarahama, Yamaguchi, Japan in 2015.
+Chao has participated many important international Scouting events including the 26th World Scout Conference in Montreal, Quebec, Canada, in 1977; the 27th World Scout Conference in 1979 in Birmingham, England, United Kingdom; the 38th World Scout Conference in Jeju Island, Korea, in 2008; the 39th World Scout Conference in Curitiba, Brazil, in 2011; and the 40th World Scout Conference in Ljubljana, Slovenia, in 2014.
+He also took part in several World Scout Jamborees including the 14th World Scout Jamboree in Lillehammer, Norway, in 1975; the 21st World Scout Jamboree in 2007 in Chelmsford, Essex, England, U.K.; the 22nd World Scout Jamboree in Rinkaby, Sweden, in 2011; and the 23rd World Scout Jamboree in Kirarahama, Yamaguchi, Japan, in 2015.

 Chao is a 2003 recipient of the Bronze Wolf Award of the World Organization of the Scout Movement, the highest honor in the World Scout Movement.

-In 2009, Chao was elected at the 23rd Asia-Pacific Regional Scout Conference in Kuala Lumpur, Malaysia as a member of the Asia-Pacific Regional Scout Committee for a six-year term.
-Chao became Chairman of the Asia-Pacific Regional Scout Committee through committee election at the 24th Regional Asia-Pacific Scout Conference in November 2012 in Dhaka, Bangladesh, he served as the Committee Chairman until November 2015.
-After that he has been the President of the Asia-Pacific Regional Scout Foundation Management Committee.
+In 2009, Chao was elected at the 23rd Asia-Pacific Regional Scout Conference in Kuala Lumpur, Malaysia, as a member of the Asia-Pacific Regional Scout Committee for a six-year term.
+Chao became the chairman of the Asia-Pacific Regional Scout Committee through committee election at the 24th Regional Asia-Pacific Scout Conference in November 2012 in Dhaka, Bangladesh; he served as the committee chairman until November 2015.
+After that he has been the president of the Asia-Pacific Regional Scout Foundation Management Committee.